Advanced Vocab Words - Set 8 Flashcards

 107

-# Which vocabulary word means the following? n. a linear mark, ridge, or groove, esp. one of a number of similar parallel features ## Footnote *Hint: starts with "s"*
+# Name the vocab term: n. a linear mark, ridge, or groove, esp. one of a number of similar parallel features ## Footnote *Hint: starts with "s"*

 stria ## Footnote synonyms: banding, groove, stripe, line, marking The _striae_ on the surface revealed the rock's history.